Culturally modified trees and everyday material culture items by Yagara people in SEQ, Australia

 Biography

-A principal archaeologist and cultural heritage consultant with over 25 years of experience building long-term collaborative partnerships with Aboriginal and Torres Strait Islander people with a proven continued commitment to social and environmental justice and Indigenous rights.
+Kate Greenwood is a principal archaeologist and cultural heritage consultant with over 25 years of experience building long-term collaborative partnerships with Aboriginal and Torres Strait Islander people with a proven continued commitment to social and environmental justice and Indigenous rights.